fmarani/blog/posts/building-kubernetes-operator-part-1.md

 +++
-title = "Building a Kubernetes operator - Laying the foundations" tags = ["operator", "kubernetes"] description = "Demistifying operators by building a very basic one" date = "2024-04-11T18:19:15Z"
+title = "Building a Kubernetes operator - Laying the foundations" tags = ["operator", "kubernetes"] description = "Demistifying operators by building a basic one that interacts with AWS IAM" date = "2024-05-27T11:19:15Z"
 +++

 Operator is a pattern that is commonly used in the Kubernetes ecosystem.
 It seems that, on average, people considers a piece of code an operator if: